David Sesay: Barnet

 Sesay joined Barnet on a one-month rolling contract on 24 August 2021.

 Wealdstone

 On 26 November 2021, Sesay signed for Wealdstone.

 Sesay joined Weymouth on loan in December 2022.
 The loan was later extended for a month.

+At the end of the 2022–23 season, Sesay was released by Wealdstone.

+Weymouth

+On 11 August 2023, Sesay signed for Weymouth.

+Eastbourne Borough

+On 23 November 2023, Sesay signed for Eastbourne Borough.

+Maidstone United

+On 10 June 2025, Sesay joined National League South rivals Maidstone United.

 International career

 Born in England, Sesay is of Kenyan and Sierra Leonean descent.
 He was called up to the Kenya national football team in March 2019, although he turned down the call-up in order to help Crawley Town in their relegation battle.
 In October 2021 he was called-up by the Sierra Leone national football team for friendly fixtures that month.
 He debuted for Sierra Leone in a 1–1 friendly tie with South Sudan on 7 October 2021.

 Sesay was named in Sierra Leone's squad for the 2021 Africa Cup of Nations, but did not make an appearance at the tournament.